iDylanK/sdui.backend/README.md

 `sdui swift <generated_output_directory/schema.json <sduiValidation_directory/Shared/Domain/ValidationModels.swift>`

+## Default types
+They can be found in the documentation [here](https://github.com/iDylanK/sdui.backend/wiki/SDUI-Types).

 ## Search:
 - Only local search is possible for now.
 Add a searchable string to a component.
 Can contain more keywords like this too.
 - TODO: search via delegate.